Gartner (IT)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Gartner’s EPS grew at an astounding 26.8% compounded annual growth rate over the last five years, higher than its 9% annualized revenue growth.
-However, this alone doesn’t tell us much about its business quality because its operating margin didn’t improve.
+Gartner’s EPS grew at an astounding 21.9% compounded annual growth rate over the last five years, higher than its 9.6% annualized revenue growth.
+This tells us the company became more profitable on a per-share basis as it expanded.

-We can take a deeper look into Gartner’s earnings quality to better understand the drivers of its performance.
-A five-year view shows that Gartner has repurchased its stock, shrinking its share count by 16.6%.
+Diving into Gartner’s quality of earnings can give us a better understanding of its performance.
+A five-year view shows that Gartner has repurchased its stock, shrinking its share count by 20%.
 This tells us its EPS outperformed its revenue not because of increased operational efficiency but financial engineering, as buybacks boost per share earnings.

-In Q3, Gartner reported adjusted EPS of $2.76, up from $2.50 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Gartner’s full-year EPS of $14.72 to shrink by 14.2%.
+In Q4, Gartner reported adjusted EPS of $3.94, down from $5.45 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
+Over the next 12 months, Wall Street expects Gartner’s full-year EPS of $13.21 to grow 2.1%.

 8. Cash Is King

-Gartner’s free cash flow clocked in at $269 million in Q3, equivalent to a 17.6% margin.
-The company’s cash profitability regressed as it was 20.4 percentage points lower than in the same quarter last year, suggesting its historical struggles have dragged on.
+Gartner’s free cash flow clocked in at $271 million in Q4, equivalent to a 15.5% margin.
+The company’s cash profitability regressed as it was 2.7 percentage points lower than in the same quarter last year, suggesting its historical struggles have dragged on.

 9. Return on Invested Capital (ROIC)